enkidevs/curriculum/.archived/sql/ddl/data-types/sql-text-data-type.md

 ### Microsoft SQL

 SQL Server used to support the `TEXT` data type but this isn't the case anymore.
-Right now, `TEXT` is considered legacy and its use not recommended anymore.
+Right now, `TEXT` is considered legacy and its use is not recommended anymore.

 This doesn't mean that SQL Server has no replacement. `VARCHAR(max)` accepts strings up to 2GB in size.